sourcegraph/handbook/content/departments/marketing/blog.md

 Your markdown content goes here
 ```

-The data between the `---` is called front matter and is used to provide post metadata.
-Important to note about this metadata, is that:
+This section is called `frontmatter` and it provides the post's metadata.
+Importantly:

-The `description` field is used as an excerpt for your post on the blog the index page.
+- The `description` field is used as an excerpt for your post on the blog the index page.
 - The `authors` field is for any author of the blog.
 The `url` field is optional but recommended. \* The indentations on this field are important to keep matching the example.
 - The `tags` field should be left as `blog` until we incorporate filtering posts via tags.
 - The `publishDate` field must be in the exact format above.
 Don't worry about the time, just change the date.